udacity/RoboND-QuadRotor-Unity-Simulator/EXTRAS.md

 This works, but I found it difficult when trying to get large amounts of data, as I had to repeat the process again and again for each recording.
 If I made a mistake, then I should clear the path and start over, and if I had a working configuration, I could not save it for later editing or re-usage.

-To solve these issues I made some changes to the codebase of the simulator, adding some tools solve these issues.
+To solve these issues I made some changes to the codebase of the simulator, adding some tools to solve these issues.

 ## **Modified approach**

-The approach I took was to allow the user edition and saving/loading of the paths and spawn points he's currently editing.
+The approach I took was to allow user edition and saving/loading of the paths and spawn points he's currently editing.
 Now, the steps would look like this (modified state machine) :

 ![APPROACH SUMMARY](./imgs/img_modified_approach.png)